honors + affiliations

 Mr. Sitarchuk is a member of the Pennsylvania Bar Association and the American Bar Association's Criminal Justice Section White Collar Crime Committee.

 Mr. Sitarchuk is admitted to practice in Pennsylvania.

-- Representation of a broad variety of pharmaceutical industry clients in criminal and civil investigations and litigation of issues, including off-label promotion, marketing practices, clinical trials and disclosure of adverse events, employment of an excluded pharmacist, pharmaceutical pricing (AWP), Anti-Kickback Act, best price, and drug switching.
+- Defended pharmaceutical industry cases involving a broad variety of issues, including off-label promotion, marketing practices, clinical trials and disclosure of adverse events, pharmaceutical pricing (AWP/ASP/AMP/Best Price), Anti-Kickback Act, drug switching, and controlled substance diversion programs.

 - Negotiated a $425 million global civil and criminal settlement for a major bio-tech pharmaceutical manufacturer of litigation and investigations alleging illegal off-label marketing.

 - Represented a variety of hospitals and clinicians in criminal and civil investigations and litigation of issues, including Anti-Kickback Act, Stark regulations, employment of an excluded physician, physician supervision, coding, medical necessity, Medicare outlier payments, in- and out-patient psychiatric services, and hospital/clinical practice relationships and billing practices.